How is SEO Changing in 2026?

 6. Measure Brand + topics

 You want to understand how your brand is shown to users of AI tools vs the topics you care about.
 Choose 10 key topics and use Waikay (or similar) to monitor these.
-Create content that fills any gaps.
+Create content that addresses any relevant gaps - and of course use intuition - don’t try to fill topic gaps that you simply don’t offer.

 7. Answer Engine Optimisation (AEO / GEO)

 Anticipate AI and SERP summaries by structuring pages to answer users’ core questions concisely.
-Introduce definitions, tables, and step‑based guides high on the page.
+Think about introducing definitions, tables, and step‑based guides.
 Lean on question‑based H2s and ensure answers are factually dense, scannable, and copyable; exactly what large language models and AI Overviews look for.
 But be smart - if it doesn’t feel right for users, prioritise their experience first.

 8. Understand Non-summarisable Intents

-Commercial, local, and navigational searches are still less affected by AI Overviews.
-Find these keywords and analyse the important pages ranking for them.
-A simple process like the following might help.
+Commercial, local, and navigational searches are still less impacted by AI Overviews.
+Find these keywords and analyse the important pages ranking for them - are these up to date?
+Are they high quality?
+A simple process like the following can help.

 9. Invest in Multiple Channels and Video Content